mokuhangamagic/mokuhangamagic.github.io/_posts/2024-04-02-osaka-nagahama.md

 Then we put our luggage in a locker for the rest of the day and board the train to Kyoto.
 Two trains later we arrive at the Gofun factory.
 One of the things I was really looking forward to.
 Not really Vladimir's thing, but he sees the potential.
 We are at the gate a good twenty minutes early (where do I put this!).
 We are ushered into a small room.
 It is filled from top to bottom with glass bottles of pigment.
 Amazing degradations and very intense hues.
 I could enjoy this for a whole day.
 My companion is getting more and more enthusiastic as well.

-We waited a little for the other group.
+We wait a little for the other group.
 Four young Swiss came in.
 Everyone took off their shoes and the factory manager translated the half-hour Japanese video.
 The company was taken over by his family 130 years ago.
 He shows a picture of piles of oyster shells collected by his ancestors and their predecessors.

 {% include blog-image.html image-name = "dag2-oesters.jpg"  title = "Gofun powder factory oysters stock" %}